 The undisputed king and queen of daytime TV for 20 years, Richard and Judy had met in 1982 when both were (a) working on programmes for Granada Television and (b) married.
 By 1988, they were married to each other, and presenting two hours of live TV, five-days-a week, on ITV’s This Morning.
-After 13 years, they moved to Channel 4, where they presented their successful teatime show for another seven years.
+After 13 years, they moved to Channel 4, where they presented their successful teatime show Richard & Judy or another seven years.
 Viewers loved the natural ease between the two, and Judy’s frequent (and understandable) eye-rolling at some of her husband’s more bizarre comments.
 In particular, though, people revelled in the glimpses into the not-so-private world of the couple’s personal life.

 7. Lucy and Ricky Ricardo

 This list consists of fictional couples and real life couples, but this pair manages the impressive trick of being both.
-Lucille Ball and Desi Arnaz, who played Lucy and Ricky Ricardo, were a real life couple who took their kooky brand of chemistry onscreen and turned it into one of the most popular comedies of all time.
+Lucille Ball and Desi Arnaz, who played Lucy and Ricky Ricardo in I Love Lucy, were a real life couple who took their kooky brand of chemistry onscreen and turned it into one of the most popular comedies of all time.
 Ricky was a Cuban singer and bandleader, while housewife Lucy also harboured dreams of showbiz stardom that far outstripped her somewhat meagre talents.
 Her habit of finding trouble in even the most benign scenarios led to Ricky’s famously exasperated catchphrase “Loooceee, you got some ‘splainin’ to do!”
 Audiences loved the fact that the couple were together off-screen as well as on it, all the more so when Ball’s pregnancy was incorporated into the show, heralding the arrival of Ricky Ricardo Jr (sadly not played by the couple’s real-life son.)

 6. Homer and Marge Simpson